Allie-98/Homework4/README.md

     $ ros2 launch rl_fra2mo_description fra2mo_explore.launch.py

-If you want to test the point 4 instead, you have to launch in the second terminal the new launch file we created as follows:
+If you want to test the point 4 instead (to test both the navigation and detection skills of the robot), you have to launch in the second terminal the new launch file we created as follows:

     $ ros2 launch rl_fra2mo_description vision_based_navigation.launch.py